 - Advanced Placement scores, as per course

-- SAT or ACT scores (for 2022 intake, Cornell has suspended SAT/ACT requirements.)
+- SAT or ACT scores (for the 2022 intake, Cornell has suspended SAT/ACT requirements.)

 - Class 10, 11, and 12 records (or as asked by the university)

 What is the current Cornell application deadline for 2022?
 Applicants to Cornell’s first-year program have the option of submitting their applications under either the early decision or the regular decision admission plan.
-Students who have Cornell high on their list of potential schools to attend should give serious consideration to applying under the early decision plan.
+Students with Cornell high on their list of potential schools to attend should seriously consider applying under the early decision plan.